 1. Where are we on TB in the UAE for TB day on March 24?
-(Overview of where we are at, things that have changed or improved etc.)

 The UAE Government and DHA has a good system in place for screening, detection and treatment of Tuberculosis cases.
 In comparison to other Asian Countries, the UAE has a strong health policy to control the spread of Tuberculosis.
 Due to the continuous influx of the expat community, there is always a need of strict Tuberculosis screening and early detection of positive cases.